Dog (2022 film)

 Dog is a 2022 American comedy drama road film directed by Channing Tatum and Reid Carolin, both making their respective film directorial debuts, based on a story by Carolin and Brett Rodriguez.
 The film stars Tatum as an Army Ranger who is tasked with escorting the military dog of his fallen friend to his funeral.
 The film also stars Jane Adams, Kevin Nash, Q'orianka Kilcher, Ethan Suplee, Emmy Raver-Lampman, and Nicole LaLiberte in supporting roles.
 The film was produced by Free Association on a budget of $15 million.

 The film was released in the United States on February 18, 2022, by United Artists Releasing.
-The film received generally positive reviews from critics, praising Tatum's direction and performance.
-It was also a box office success, grossing $85 million worldwide.
+The film received generally positive reviews from critics, praising Tatum's direction and performance, and was also a box office success, grossing $85 million worldwide.